kennethreitz/replit-py/README.md

 Other helpful toys & utilities, like...

 - A simple audio library that can play tones and audio files!
-- Some helpful functions for displaying ANSI colors in interactive terminal sessions.
+- Some helpful functions for displaying ANSI colors within interactive terminal sessions.

 ### License